 Orion MPCV (Multi-Purpose Crew Vehicle) is planned manned spacecraft for missions to the moon, asteroids and eventually to Mars.

 MPCV ia a capsule design, which inherits its shape from the Apollo capsule, but is otherwise a completly new construction.
 It was to launched on a Ares-1 launcher derived from Space Shuttle technology.
 In contrast to Apollo, landing will be on land, assisted by air-bags or retro-rockets.

 After the Constellation was cancelled, the Orion CEV capsule was renamed Orion Multi-Purpose Crew Vehicle (MPCV).
 It will serve as a vehicle for lunar and interplanetary missions.
 The LEO missions to ISS will instead be flown on commercial vehicles.

-In late 2012 ESA joint the project and will provide a service module for Orion based on the ATV service module.
+In late 2012 ESA joined the project and will provide a service module for Orion based on the ATV service module.
 The OME main engine for the first three missions are Aerojet AJ10-190 (OMS) engines left over from the Shuttle.
 Later missions will feature a different engine, possibly with green propellants.

 Later, Orion MPCV will perform lunar and interplanetary missions.